Flagsmith/flagsmith/docs/docs/clients/overview.md

 ## Server-side SDKs

 [Server-side SDKs](/clients/server-side.md) run within _trusted environments_ - typically the server infrastructure that
 you have control over.
-Because of this you need to should not share your Server-side Environment keys publicly - they should be treated as secrets.
+Because of this, you should not share your Server-side Environment keys publicly; they should be treated as secret.

 :::tip